Materials-Consortia/OPTIMADE/optimade.rst

   See `JSON Response Schema: Common Fields`_ for more information about this field.

 - **relationships**: a dictionary containing references to other entries according to the description in section `Relationships`_ encoded as `JSON:API Relationships <https://jsonapi.org/format/1.1/#document-resource-object-relationships>`__.
-  The OPTIONAL human-readable description of the relationship MAY be provided in the :field:`description` field inside the :field:`meta` dictionary of the JSON:API resource identifier object.
   All relationships to entries of the same entry type MUST be grouped into the same JSON:API relationship object and placed in the relationships dictionary with the entry type name as key (e.g., :entry:`structures`).
+  Every JSON:API resource identifier object MAY contain the following OPTIONAL keys inside its :field:`meta` dictionary:

+  - :field:`description`: a human-readable description of the relationship

+  - :field:`role`: a string defining the kind of relationship between the related entries.
+    Possible roles between each pair of entry types are defined under `Entry List`_.

 Example: